Seleah/100-days-of-code/log.md

 **Today's Progress**: Suprisingly, my project passed on the first submission (which only rarely happens) so I'm going through lessons for today.

 **Thoughts:** I'm not sure what to do about my laptop...
 These lessons involve setting up your environment with Sublime and Gulp, but I have a chromebook...
 We'll see.

+### Day 16: July 13, 2018
+##### Lots of coursework.

+**Today's Progress**: Just starting for today, so no progress to note atm, just making sure I don't forget to log my day.
+I will add an update later.

+**Thoughts:** So it looks like I'm going to need Crouton. *sigh* Here goes.
+I'm nervous I'll break my laptop.
+Pray for me! lol It doesn't seem like it's difficult at all, it's just not something I've done before and so the lack of experience makes me nervous.

+Another thought.
+I noticed Github doesn't count contributions to my forked repos.
+This makes me sad.
+No big deal though.
+It just means that if I want my contributions counted, I'll need to do commit on repos that are not forked.